BabylonJS/Extensions/LeaderBoard/README.md

 BABYLONJS Leaderboard extension
 ==============================

-The BABYLONJS Leaderboard extension is composed with a server side extension and a javascript client SDK, to beable to create, for you, a full backend for your game.
+The Babylon.js Leaderboard extension is composed of a server side extension and a javascript client SDK, that allow you to create a full backend for your game.

-It **doesn't require BABYLONJS core engine** to work.

 This extension is standalone and have no dependencies.
 It works within [Windows Azure Mobiles Services](http://azure.microsoft.com/en-us/services/mobile-services/ "Windows Azure Mobile Services").